Menu Icon

 Possible misdiagnosis

-Diagnostic errors may be more common with mosaic embryos.
+Estimates of PGT-A diagnostic error rates vary considerably, ranging between 2 and 10 percent.xxxviii,xxxix Diagnostic errors may be more common with mosaic embryos.
 A 2020 review study found that when mosaics were retested, they showed the same result just 42 percent of the time.xl

 Lack of high-quality evidence

 Some IVF clinics claim that PGT-A increases live birth rates or the overall chances of having a baby.
-However, two recent randomized controlled trials — the STAR trial that involved over 600 women from 34 IVF centers in the U.S., Canada, U.K. and Australia,xli and the ESTEEM trial, which focused on women 36 to 40xlii — found no overall improvement in live birth rates after use of PGT-A. The Human Fertilisation and Embryology Authority (HFEA), the U.K.’s independent regulator of fertility treatment, has developed a red-amber-green rating system for treatment add-ons such as PGT-A. The HFEA gives PGT-A a red rating, saying that for most fertility patients, there is insufficient evidence from high-quality trials that PGT-A increases the chances of having a baby.xliii
+However, two recent randomized controlled trials — the STAR trial that involved over 600 females from 34 IVF centers in the U.S., Canada, U.K., and Australia, and the ESTEEM trial that involved 396 females from nine centers in seven European countries and Israel — found no overall improvement in live birth rates after the use of PGT-A.xli,xlii

 Inconclusive results